corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 external signing service.

-#### Issuance Internal Server
+#### Issuance Internal Interface

-Similarly to the other ENM services, the Identity Manager is designed to be able to communicate between other services such as the Network Map and Signing services.
-Both the Issuance and, optionally, the Revocation workflows have their own internal listening server that is created on startup which can receive and respond to messages from other ENM services.
+Similarly to the other ENM services, the Identity Manager is designed to be able to communicate between other ENM services such as the Network Map and Signing services.
+Both the Issuance and, optionally, the Revocation workflows have their own internal listening socket interface that is created on startup which can receive and respond to messages from other ENM services.
 For example, the Revocation workflow’s ENM listener can respond to messages from the Network Map regarding certificate statuses of current participants which the Network Map service will then use when refreshing the latest Network Map.